 Hidden Springs is a large, sprawling suburb of a campground: it’s very spread out and offers lots of privacy, but it’s not centrally located so you have to drive to visit the redwood groves.

-The campground is mainly intended for tent camping; that you're supposed to drive up to your site and pitch a tent next to your car.
-RVs of up to 33 feet and trailers up to 24 feet are allowed (there are designated RV sites for them with slightly longer pullouts), but there aren't any hookups.
+The campground, which dates to the 1950s, is mainly intended for tent camping; you’re supposed to drive up to your site and pitch a tent next to your car.
+RVs of up to 33 feet and trailers up to 24 feet are allowed (there are designated RV sites for them with slightly longer pullouts), but there aren’t any hookups.

 There aren’t any any big redwoods here; it’s all unexceptional second-growth redwood uplands, with small redwoods mixed with tanoak and other small trees.
 Most areas are brightly lit due to the small size of the trees and the low density of redwoods.
 Dense huckleberry shrubs do a great job screening the sites from each other, making this the most private campground in Humboldt Redwoods.